AdityaGudimella/foundations_for_deep_learning/README.md

 1. Towards an integration of deep learning and neuroscience(Marblestone 2016.
 Frontiers in Computational Neuroscience.)
 2. Equilibrium Propagation(Scellier 2016.
 Frontiers in Computational Neuroscience.)
 3. Towards Biologically plausible deep learning(Bengio 2015.
 CoRR.)
-4. Random synaptic feedback weights(Lillicrap 2016)
+4. Random synaptic feedback weights support error backpropagation for deep learning(Lillicrap 2016.
+Nature communications.)
-5. Deep learning with spiking neurons(Mesnard 2016)
+5. Towards deep learning with spiking neurons(Mesnard 2016.
+NIPS.)
 6. Towards deep learning with spiking dendrites(Guergiuev 2017)
-7. Variational learning for recurrent spiking networks(Rezende 2011)
+7. Variational learning for recurrent spiking networks(Rezende 2011.
+NIPS.)
-8. A view of Neural Networks as dynamical systems(Cessac 2009)
+8. A view of Neural Networks as dynamical systems(Cessac 2009.
+I. J. Bifurcation and Chaos)

 ### Note: This is a work in progress.
 I have a lot more papers to add.